atomisthq/docs/docs/automations/events.md

 Event handlers are automations that trigger when events happen, such as pull requests, updated issues, failed builds and more.
 You can create your own event handlers to make Atomist react however you want.

-To create an event handler, you need [an automation client of your own](client.md) and an event you want to listen for.
+To create an event handler, you need [an automation client of your own][client] and an event you want to react to.
 The sample event handler below notifies you in Slack when a new GitHub issue is created.

-## Events
+When writing an event handler, you need to understand the events involved.
+You can

-To write an event handler, you need to understand the events involved.
-You can [use GraphiQL to query for events](graphql.md#accessing-data-with-graphiql) to search for GitHub issues.
-This query shows the issue number and title for all your issues.
+[use GraphiQL to query for events][gql-access] their properties, and their relationships.
+For example, this query shows the issue number and title for all your issues.

 ```
 {